Tohoku Summer Festivals

 This summer festival in Koriyama commemorates the Uneme, a female court lady from a legend from the Heian period.
 The Uneme Odori Nagashi dance flows through the city center, with over 100 groups dancing gracefully in yukata robes.
 It's a heartwarming festival in which all the local residents take part

-Koriyama Uneme Festival <Information>
+Koriyama Uneme Festival<Information>

-• Dates : First Friday, Saturday, and Sunday of August 2025 (August 1st to 3rd)
+• Event dates: First Friday, Saturday, and Sunday of August 2025 (August 1st-3rd)

 • detail